yilmazbahadir/movie-parental-control-service/README.md

-# Parental Control Service API - SKY Test
+# Parental Control Service API - Sky Test

 Sky is developing a next generation Video on Demand platform.
 The aim of this project is to provide a service that prevents access to movies based on parental control level.

+## Code

+This application is developed with TDD approach.
+Clean Code principles are applied.

+Technologies used:

+* Java 8
+* Maven
+* Spring Boot
+* Spring AOP
+* Mockito
+* Hamcrest
+* Swagger

 ## Getting Started